Contextualization Without Compromise: the unknown God in Acts 17

 However, the one thing we cannot miss is what Paul selected from their culture to speak to them about Christ.
 Athens was full of gods.
 As he walked around the city, Paul saw them all.
 He seemingly examined every altar, every shrine, and every deity.
 Yet, he doesn’t pick a single one of them as his bridge to Christ.
 Not one.

 Think about that.
-Contextualization doesn’t mean finding what already looks like Jesus in a culture and saying, "See, you already have this."
+Contextualization doesn’t mean finding what already looks like Jesus in a non-Christian culture and saying, "See, you already have this."
 If that were the case, Paul had so many options that it would have been hard to pick just one.
 But that is not what he does.
 He doesn’t look at any of those established gods and say, "This one is close enough."

 He picks the Unknown God.

 Paul chooses the one that represents exactly what God is to ungodly people: Unknown.
 They may have felt something was missing—as Paul suggests—because of God’s law imprinted on their hearts, but they lacked a name and a description for it.
 Therefore, that is the one Paul chooses.
-That choice is not just a smart rhetorical move; it is a profound theological statement.
+That choice is not just a smart rhetorical move; it is a necessary theological statement.

 It tells us two things we cannot afford to forget: